davidk/Dockerfiles/README.md

 ### Structure

 This is loosely enforced, but the arrangement is usually a combination of: `github_username/project`.
-If it builds a project within a project, the naming can be a bit more creative.
+If it builds a project within a project, the naming can be a bit more creative to indicate what it is.

-Every Dockerfile header contains the instructions to build the Dockerfile, so definitely look there!
+### Instructions

+There is a script to extract the instructions from each Dockerfile's headers.
+The headers are stripped of leading \#'s and dropped into a `README.md`.
+To update every README, run `docgen.sh` in th root of this repository (you may want to inspect it first, to see what it does).

+### docgen format

+* The first line is the header of the README

+* The rest of the Dockerfile (up to the `FROM <distribution>` line) ends up as the body of the README